briankoser/sfc-listeners-guide/episodes/0127-top-5-sci-fi-things-were-not-into-but-wish-we-were.md

   <q class="ben">I mean, eventually someone's going to get it.
 There's no way that guy could be real.
 We made a Facebook page for a cat; who does that?</q>
 </div>

-<q class="archivist">The funniest idea in show history?
+{% arc %}The funniest idea in show history?
 When I first heard this years ago, it totally fooled me.
-I was only listening to the episodes that sounded interesting, so I had only heard Koby a few times, and hadn't seen any videos he was in.</q>
+I was only listening to the episodes that sounded interesting, so I had only heard Koby a few times, and hadn't seen any videos he was in.{% endarc %}